leeyerin2697/Dam-power-prediction/README.md

 * Actual vs Predicted values
 * Feature importance

-## Results
+## Discussion

-The Random Forest model showed significantly better performance compared to the linear and polynomial models.
+The Random Forest model demonstrated substantially better performance than linear and polynomial models, highlighting the limitations of the commonly assumed linear relationship in hydropower discharge modeling.
+The results confirm that while discharge plays a dominant role, reservoir conditions such as water level and storage volume exert significant influence on dam discharge behavior.

 Key observations:

-- Linear models struggled to capture the complex relationships in the data.
+* Linear models failed to adequately represent the complex structure of the data.

-- Ensemble methods (Random Forest) achieved much lower prediction error.
+* Ensemble-based models, particularly Random Forest, achieved significantly lower prediction errors.

-- This suggests that dam discharge behavior is influenced by non-linear interactions among hydrological variables.
+These findings support the central objective of this project: to demonstrate that dam discharge is governed by nonlinear interactions among hydrological and operational variables, and that purely linear assumptions are insufficient for realistic hydropower modeling.

 * * *